ems-project/elasticms-demo/to-dos.md

-- Menu from la chambre
+- form
+- Back to top
+- computed field with indexed content for search engine
+- search
 - admin's overviews (colibri or instructions)
-- rights by roles
-- search
 - search with load more in mobile
-- form
 - index bundle's documentations (md) in a separate (managed?) alias
-- computed field with indexed content for search engine
 - test slugs (publication, page, slideshows) are unique on finalize
 - back to ems
 - channels (preview and live)